As of July 2013

 Rick Aster, Ph.D., Socorro

-Dr. Rick Aster holds degrees in Earth Sciences, Geophysics, and Electrical Engineering, and is Professor of Geophysics and the past Chair (and present Associate Chair) of the Earth and Environmental Science Department at New Mexico Tech.
-He is a past President of the Seismological Society of America, and has research and teaching interests that include earthquake and volcano seismology, including a number of projects in the western United States and Antarctica.
-Rick is a charter member of NMWA who served on the Board from 1997 to 2002 and rejoined in 2009.
+Dr. Rick Aster holds degrees in earth sciences, geophysics, and electrical engineering, and is department head and professor of geophysics in the Department of Geosciences at Colorado State University.
+He is a past president of the Seismological Society of America, and has research and teaching interests that include earthquake and volcano seismology, including a number of projects in the western United States and Antarctica.
+Rick is a charter member of NM Wild who served on the board from 1997-2002 and rejoined in 2009.

 Michael Berman, Silver City